 These rules changes are necessary to ensure our scheme complies with new requirements set out in the EU’s Insurance Distribution Directive (IDD) and the Markets in Financial Instruments Directive.
 These Directives are being implemented by the FCA.
 Only by amending our rules accordingly, are we able to keep offering our regulatory services to firms undertaking general insurance distribution activities.

-We will publish the new rules and guidance before the application date.
+We will publish the new rules and guidance before the new application date.
 For now, DPB scheme firms must know that the most important changes are:

 New 15 hour Continued Professional Development (CPD) requirement.